A photo of happy volunteers

 1896 - 1930s

 Maud & Ballington Booth founded Volunteers of America in 1896.
-Primarily because of the initiative of the Denver "post" the Utah affiliate was created in 1907.
+Primarily because of the Denver "post" initiative, the Utah affiliate was created in 1907.
 The services included a free medical dispensary and an inexpensive hotel for the needy.
-By the end of the 1920s our services had begun to expand.
+By the end of the 1920s, our services had begun to expand.
 These services included a free employment agency, a thrift store, a convalescent camp, and an emergency shelter.
-However, during the 1929 Wall Street crash and during the years of the Great Depression the program closed in Utah.
+However, during the 1929 Wall Street crash and the years of the Great Depression, the program closed in Utah.

 Photo of the Youth Resource Center in Salt Lake City, 1986